Skip to main content

 Joseph Hwang

-* This article is based on the "2023 Music Industry White Paper" published by the Korea Creative Content Agency, part of the Ministry of Culture, Sports and Tourism of the Republic of Korea.
+* This article references the “2023 Music Industry White Paper,” released by the Korea Creative Content Agency, which operates under the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

 1. What is “Virtual”?

-The COVID-19 pandemic has awakened humanity to the value of indirect contact.
-In the marketplace, transactions, agreements, relationships, and trust building have always favored direct contact between humans.
-This is still true, but indirect contact has been neglected in human life and economic activities.
-However, the situation changed when the Covid-19 pandemic forced the prohibition of direct human contact.
+The COVID-19 pandemic has highlighted the importance of indirect contact.
+Traditionally, transactions, agreements, relationships, and trust-building in the marketplace have favored direct human interactions.
+While that remains true, indirect contact has often been overlooked in both personal lives and economic activities.
+This changed suddenly when the pandemic enforced restrictions on direct human interactions.

 2. What is a “Virtual Artist”?

-Before the advent of virtual artists, the metrics of real artists were not analyzed or dissected as above.
-But the moment the word "virtual" is attached, the message "someone created with intent" is naturally communicated to the public, and this communication itself places an enormous burden on the creator.
-This is true for all photorealistic and non-photorealistic art, just to a different degree.
-Most creators of virtual art have not been able to overcome this hurdle.
+Prior to the rise of virtual artists, the metrics of real artists were not examined in detail as described.
+However, when the term “virtual” is introduced, it inherently conveys the notion of “someone created with intent” to the audience, which imposes a significant burden on the creator.
+This applies to both photorealistic and non-photorealistic art, albeit to varying extents.
+Many creators of virtual art struggle to overcome this obstacle.

-Virtual artists don't incur human rights issues.
-Even if the virtual artist becomes famous, managers are not subject to the power of inalienability.
-As long as the manager has the technology and the environment to realize it, the manager can legally work on it for the whole day.
-Managers can create opportunities for the public to appreciate and enjoy non-photorealistic characters in ways that photorealistic characters cannot.
-Just like live-action movies exist, however, the appeal of animation is on a different level than live-action movies.
+Virtual artists do not present human rights challenges.
+Even if a virtual artist gains fame, managers remain unaffected by the concept of inalienability.
+Provided that the manager has the necessary technology and environment, they can legally operate throughout the day.
+Managers can enable the public to engage with and enjoy non-photorealistic characters in unique ways that photorealistic characters cannot.
+While live-action films exist, the allure of animation offers a different experience altogether compared to live action.

-The K-pop industry has an unusually high number of artists in the type of idol groups, this phenomenon occurred largely due to overcoming the inalienability of artists.
-But this dream is also true in other industries.
-If a virtual model with undiminished energy and activity is attractive, advertising companies will consider casting it.
-Of course, even the superattractive virtual models have their limits, as the public can become bored with them if they are exposed to the public too often.
-However, AI technology has advanced to the point where this is no longer a concern.
+The K-pop industry features an exceptionally high number of idol group artists.
+This trend is primarily due to the success in overcoming the inalienability of artists.
+However, this aspiration is also present in other fields.
+When a virtual model emanates unyielding energy and dynamism, advertising firms are likely to consider utilizing it.
+Naturally, even the most captivating virtual models have their limitations, as audiences may lose interest if they are overexposed.
+Nevertheless, advancements in AI technology have progressed to a stage where this issue is no longer significant.

 4. K-pop Virtual Artist Business Model and its Implications

-Once the producer has built a world and the public has responded, the primary revenue model will be content creation and sales, still, collaborations with other real artists will be possible, as will appearances in commercials and online games.
+After the producer establishes a world and receives public feedback, the main revenue model will focus on content creation and sales.
+Collaborations with other artists will remain an option, as well as participation in commercials and online games.

 https://welcon.kocca.kr/ko/info/trend/1953646